unirt/amplify-ai-examples/claude-ai/README.md

-# Amplify AI Kit Example: Claude AI
+# Amplify AI Example: Claude AI

 This is a NextJS application that is built like Claude.ai or ChatGPT where you can see past conversations and resume conversations.